Executive Function Strategies: Optimizing Student Performance and Reducing Stress

 In our technologically-oriented society, academic success is dependent on students’ self-understanding, as well as their ability to set goals, plan time, organize and prioritize ideas, shift approaches flexibly, and monitor progress.
 These executive function processes affect students’ performance in most academic areas and in particular, reading comprehension, writing, math problem-solving, studying, and test-taking.
 Stress and anxiety can significantly impact students’ ability to “execute tasks.”

-Dr. Meltzer will provide an overview of the important role of executive function processes in academic performance across grade levels and content areas.
-Practical approaches will be discussed for promoting metacognitive awareness, flexible thinking, and executive function strategies as part of the classroom curriculum.
-Discussion will address the cyclical relationship that connects students’ use of executive function strategies with their self-concept, effort and persistence, all attributes that build resilience and life success.
+Dr. Meltzer provided an overview of the important role of executive function processes in academic performance across grade levels and content areas.
+Practical approaches were discussed for promoting metacognitive awareness, flexible thinking, and executive function strategies as part of the classroom curriculum.
+Discussion addressed the cyclical relationship that connects students’ use of executive function strategies with their self-concept, effort and persistence, all attributes that build resilience and life success.

-Ms. Kincaid will discuss the interrelation between executive function and anxiety, as well as concrete strategies that support children’s learning.
-In addition, she will provide practical and efficient strategies for teaching students how to study and how to learn from their mistakes.
-These hands-on sessions will emphasize strategies that are directly applicable for middle and high school students, and can be used in modified form for elementary students.
+Ms. Kincaid discussed the interrelation between executive function and anxiety, as well as concrete strategies that support children’s learning.
+In addition, she provided practical and efficient strategies for teaching students how to study and how to learn from their mistakes.
+These hands-on sessions emphasized strategies that are directly applicable for middle and high school students, and can be used in modified form for elementary students.

 Lynn Meltzer, Ph.D., is the Director of the Institutes for Learning and Development (ResearchILD & ILD) in Lexington, MA.
 She is a Fellow and Past-President of the International Academy for Research in Learning Disabilities.
 She is the Founder and Program Chair of the Annual Learning Differences Conference which she has chaired for the past 34 years.
 Her 40 years of clinical work, research, publications, and presentations have focused on understanding the complexity of learning and attention problems.